Sponsor a child in Dominican Republic

 We began our work in the Dominican Republic in the 1980s when the first SOS Children's Village was built in Santo Domingo in the suburb of Los Jardines del Norte.
 The Village has 15 family houses and an SOS Nursery which is also open to children from families in the neighbourhood.

 We opened our second community in the Dominican Republic in 1984, also in Santo Domingo, in the densely populated district of Los Mina, close to a large slum area.
 The Village has seventeen family houses and an SOS Nursery.
 Because of the lack of state schools in Los Mina, a secondary School was built in 1988.
-This was extended in 1996 and can now accommodate over 400 pupils.
 An SOS Medical Centre provides medical, particularly maternity, and dental care for over 20,000 patients a year.

 In their teens, SOS children often move into youth houses where they take their first guided steps towards independence, with the security of the family support.
-In Santo Domingo there are four SOS Youth Homes, two for boys and two for girls, many of whom are completing their education or undertaking vocational training.
+In Santo Domingo there are four SOS Youth Homes.

 Santiago de los Cabalerros